SAP-archive/starter-NodeJS/README.md

 Complete the Recast.AI `process.env.REQUEST_TOKEN` and `process.env.LANGUAGE`: go to your bot page, click on the settings icon (on the right of your screen), and copy the `request_token`.
 Then, set the default language of your bot: `'en'`, `'fr'`... or leave this empty for auto-detection language

 Tips: This config. file will never be pushed on your repository.
 If you would like to deploy your code with **Bot Hosting**, you just have to create env. variables in **Bot Hosting** section in **RUN** page.
+More info in [Set up your hosting configuration](https://github.com/RecastAI/starter-NodeJS#set-up-your-hosting-configuration)

 #### Run locally